Skip to content

 Why this research

 What is missing are architectures that explicitly model consolidation, directed forgetting, confidence propagation, and predictive memory formation.
-This research answers with an architecture that did not emerge from marketing but from the question how a system at an academic level can maintain its own knowledge base.
+This research answers with an architecture that did not emerge from marketing but from the question of how a system can maintain its own knowledge base to an academic standard.

 Methodological approach